donmarcolaureano/predictionofproductsales/README.md

 Author: Marco Laureano

 **Business Problem**
-- The purpose of this project is to project the product sales for food items sold at various stores.
+- The purpose of this analysis is to project the product sales for food items sold at various stores.
 - The goal is to help the retailer understand the properties of products and outlets that play crucial roles in increasing sales

 ## Data